 Basically, this means that the quality of the Droid Incredible's screen is going to go down a little bit.
-While SLCD is still definitely high-end smartphone worthy (It's what the HTC Desire has in the U.S.), there will be a noticeable difference.
-The upside?
-You'll actually be able to get a Droid Incredible.
-Read More
+While SLCD is still definitely high-end smartphone worthy (It's what the HTC Desire has in the U.S.), Read More

 In case you Droid Incredible owners were jealous that the much older Motorola Droid was getting Froyo, you can rest easy – your Froyo update is good and ready, and it’s set to go out Wednesday, August 18.

 The update is over-the-air, so your phone should prompt you to install it.
 If you don’t want to wait, you can check for the update manually by going to Settings, About Phone, then System Updates.
 Read More